roelmagdaleno/markdown-to-notion-blocks/README.md

 ### Array

-The `MarkdownToNotionBlocks::array` static method will return the Notion blocks in Array format.
+The `MarkdownToNotionBlocks::array` static method will return the Notion blocks in array format.

 ```php
 use RoelMagdaleno\MarkdownToNotionBlocks\MarkdownToNotionBlocks;